zero731/NC_Elections_Capstone/README.md

 ---

 ## Conclusions/ Recommendations
 Overall, it was relatively difficult to predict whether or not a registered voter in Union County would cast a ballot based on information in their voter registration record.
-This was true for 2012, 2016, and 2020.
+This was true for 2012, 2016, 2020, and when all three elections were combined into a single model.
 Model performance may be improved if voter registration and history records could be supplemented with information such as education and income level.
 However, this type of information is not readily available in a way that can be connected to individual voters.
 Even so, training models on the voter registration and voter history data that is freely available did highlight important trends within and between years and raise some interesting questions.

 Union County, North Carolina has trended increasingly red over the past several years.
 Like many other battleground states, it is mainly the more populous metro areas such as Mecklenburg and Wake County in NC that allow for the potential to flip from red to blue.
 With elections as close as they were in 2020, it's extremely important to get people to the polls and to understand why they don't turnout.
 Increased turnout of early voters and a dramatic increase in mail-in ballots for the 2020 election seemed promising for Democratic candidates, but in many cases Democratic candidates fell short of victory, even if only by a few hundred votes the closest races.